KirtanaAryasomyajula/Project-Portfolio/README.md

 3) Employee Evaluation For Promotion-Employee Promotion Prediction Using ML

 In this project, I developed a machine learning model to predict employee promotions using structured employee data.
 The dataset included attributes such as education level, department, training scores, previous year ratings, and award recognition.
 I performed comprehensive pre processing including handling missing values, encoding categorical variables, and applying robust scaling to manage outliers.
 Through exploratory data analysis, I identified key features influencing promotion decisions.
 Among the models tested, Logistic Regression achieved the highest accuracy of 91%, outperforming a Decision Tree classifier (86%).
 The project demonstrated not only strong predictive performance but also interpretability and practical insights into HR decision-making.

+4) Mobile Price Prediction Using Linear Regression and Random Forest Regressor

+In this project, I developed a machine learning model to predict price of mobile phone  based on medical indicators such as sales ,weight, resolution, internal memory and ram, battery and others.
+After pre processing the data I explored feature relationships through visualizations like pie charts, histplot, scatterplots and correlation heat maps.
+I trained and compared two models -Linear Regression and Random Forest Regressor.
+The Random Forest Regressor  performed well  compared to linear regression, allowing clear insight into how physiological factors influence drug type selection.
+This project highlights the prediction of mobile price ,through a small dataset,  which can be applied to a larger data for real time decision making.